YJazzar/Electron-MediaPlayer/README.md

 #### React-Player Changes and features to include:
 - [ ] Find ways to avoid displaying anything with the react-player if it is an audio file (only the seek function will be required)
-- [ ] Find a way to have the PlayerPanel extend all the way to the rest of the screen
 - [ ] Find a way to make a functional seek slider (possibly through svg drawings)

+ #### Other backlog items:
+ - Make a new button on the Menu to allow the user to change what filters need to be applied (what file extensions should be kept).

 # Daily log: